rwilliamspbg-ops/Aura-OS/WHITEPAPER.md

-# AURA OS Technical Whitepaper
+# Aetos Technical Whitepaper
 **Version:** 1.0
 **Status:** Alpha Draft (Jan 2026)

 ## 1. Abstract
-AURA OS addresses the systemic inefficiencies in the modern hospitality supply chain.
+Aetos OS addresses the systemic inefficiencies in the modern hospitality supply chain.
 By utilizing a "Type-Safe Core" and high-performance ORM strategies, AURA minimizes data latency between the physical inventory and the digital management layer.

 ## 2. The Problem: Inventory Friction
 Most restaurant systems suffer from "Stale Data Syndrome," where inventory levels lag behind actual consumption by 4–12 hours.
 This leads to over-ordering or critical stock-outs.